— “R is for Ronnie Spector” —

 Soundtrack to “R is for Ronnie”

-Music comes to me sometimes, in a way that I know a direction or ‘genre’ I want to head toward.
-Additionally by way of Spotify, I have discovered so much music and the ways in which one can leap-frog from one musical lilypad to another in this era is actually very astounding.
+Music comes to me.
+Sometimes it leads me in a way that I know a direction or ‘genre’ I want to head toward.
+Sometimes it’s a total surprise and comes together at the end.
+Additionally, by way of Spotify I have discovered so much music, the ways in which one can leap-frog from one musical lily pad to another in this modern era is actually very astounding.

-While painting my mind is travelling and sometimes a work of music will get me to researching, or sometimes it serves as a conduit to learn/find something new.
-And it’s in this sort of spider web-like way that the playlists I make are woven together.
+While painting my mind is traveling and sometimes a piece of music will get me to researching, & sometimes it serves as a conduit to learn/find something new.
+It’s in this sort of spider web-like way that the playlists I make are woven together.

 I thought that since I get these sort of, ‘visions of music’, (I don’t know how else to call it) that I ought to create some organized fashion to keep my musical thoughts in order.

-These are eclectic collections, I do intentionally sort the order of the songs, and insert instrumental pieces for levity.
+These are eclectic collections, and I do intentionally sort the order of the songs, and also tend to insert instrumental pieces for levity.

 View this post on Instagram